Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 Finally, after two weeks of researching and testing to get manual camera controls implemented correctly, I finally got the code to a point where it worked.

 I tried capturing a starry night time-lapse once again.
-I pointed the device upwards, set the shutter speed to 1 sec and the ISO to 6400, then left it to time lapse for ~2 hours.
+I pointed the device upwards, set the shutter speed to 1 sec and the ISO to 6400, then left it to time-lapse for ~2 hours.
 The result was satisfying for a first successful attempt.

 I was happy to post the video on YouTube since it was the first night time-lapse that had turned out fairly nicely.